It’s easy to feel isolated and lonely in the modern world.

 During times of ongoing stress and exhaustion…

 It’s vital to develop a deeper relationship to rest and restoration.
 When you’re caught up in the speed of the modern world, tossed from one crisis to the next, it can feel impossible to slow down, take a break, and catch your breath.
 It’s hard to carve out time to restore yourself, and when you do, you probably feel anxious or guilty about it.
+Yet connecting to rest and stillness is necessary if we want to show up fully in our relationships, work, and play.

 It’s time to find a deeper form of self-care rooted in the natural rhythms of your body!